-Whether you want to switch to slow feeding or stop wasting hay, a net can be a great solution.
+Whether you want to switch to slow feeding or stop wasting hay, a hay net can be a great solution.
 Slow feed hay nets are light weight, portable, and easy to use, but choosing a hole size can be overwhelming.
-To help make that decision a little less confusing, we've created a short hole selection guide comprised of the answers to some of the most common questions we receive.
+To help make that decision a little easier, we've created a short hole selection guide with answers to some of the most common questions we receive.

-Large holes are the best choice for hay that is long and thick like alfalfa or straw.
-Thick stemmed forage can be difficult and sometimes impossible to pull through small holes.
-Remember the goal is to keep them busy, not frustrated.
+Another factor to consider is the type of forage you are using.
+Large holes are the best choice for hay that is long, coarse or thick like alfalfa or straw.
+Thick stemmed forage can be difficult and sometimes impossible to pull through hay nets with small holes.